How to deploy Microsoft Store apps using Intune

 If you’re searching for an app using the Microsoft Store app (new) app type and can’t find it, you can follow the steps below:

-• Try to search for the app in the Microsoft public store on your computer to see if it’s available.
+• You can search for the app in the Microsoft public store to see if it’s available.

-• If the app is available in the Microsoft Store then find its Package Identifier using App URL.
+• If the app is available in the Microsoft Store, find its Package Identifier using the App URL.

 Unable to find an Application when using the Microsoft Store app (new) method